vuongdennis/vuongdennis/README.md

 ### Hi there, I'm Dennis. 👋

 I'm an undergraduate student at University of California, Riverside majoring in Computer Science with Business Applications.
-I'm searching for a Software Engineering Internship to improve my skill sets.
+I'm searching for a full time Software Engineering position.
 I'd love to connect.

 ### Projects
 - [Blocking UnProductivity](https://github.com/vuongdennis/blocking_unproductivity)